Tornadoes, Disaster Preparedness, and God

 If you suffer a weather disaster or fire, here’s how having a disaster plan in place will help you survive it financially and emotionally.

 Every year as tornado season approaches and I begin to get tornado watches on my weather alert radio, I check my grab-it-quick list of what to move downstairs.
 I’ve previously urged my readers to be ready for any kind of disaster, but given the severity of the various weather problems and fires we’re seeing everywhere these days, it seems more important than ever to have a disaster plan in place.
+(Tornadoes have long been of concern to me.
+See 2023 Postscript below for stunning stats on this topic.)

 How many times have you heard someone who’s lost everything say, “But we’re alive, and that’s what counts”?
 Yes, but with a little planning before a disaster, you could end up with much more than just your life.
 Saving your most essential needs and treasured possessions would make life after a disaster much more bearable from an emotional and financial standpoint.